Arab Network for Food Sovereignty (ANFS) | The Arab Group for the Protection of Nature

 Executive Committee

-The General Assembly of the Arab Network for Food Sovereignty met in Beirut on the 30th of March, 2018, and voted for the following Executive Committee:
+The General Assembly of the Arab Network for Food Sovereignty met on 22 September 2021, and voted for the following Executive Committee:

-1. The Arab Group for the Protection of Nature – Jordan
+1. Razan Zuayter - The Arab Group for the Protection of Nature – Jordan

 14_3.jpg